tkxkd0159/aptos-client/README.md

 ## Account
 Aptos Move accounts have a public address, an authentication key, a public key, and a private key.
 The public address is permanent, always matching the account's initial authentication key.
-Account addresses are 32-bytes.
-They are usually shown as 64 hex characters
+Aptos supports only a single, unified identifier for an account.
+Accounts on Aptos are universally represented as a 32-byte hex string.
+The hex string can be padded with leading zeroes if it's shorter than 32-bytes.
+For example, `0x42` is the same as `0x0000000000000000000000000000000000000000000000000000000000000042`

 * Native outstanding features
   * Rotating authentication key.
 The Aptos account model facilitates the unique ability to rotate an account's private key.
 Since an account's address is the initial authentication key, the ability to sign for an account can be transferred to another private key without changing its public address.
 This is similar to changing passwords in the web2 world.